Usnea: Ecology

 Usnea lichens reproduce via vegetative means through fragmentation, asexual means through soredia, or sexual means through ascogonium and spermatogonium.
 The growth rate of lichens in nature is slow, but can be increased in laboratory conditions.

 Like other lichens, Usnea often grows on sick or dying trees due to the pre-existing loss of canopy leaves, allowing for greater photosynthesis by the lichen's algae; this leads some gardeners to mistakenly blame the lichen for the tree's leaf loss and illness.

 A study in Maritime Antarctica found that Usnea communities are predominantly distributed on wind-exposed convex terrain, making their presence an effective proxy for identifying areas with minimal snow cover during winter.
 High-resolution remote sensing imagery can accurately map these communities, offering insights for modeling permafrost distribution and ecological processes influenced by snow cover.

 Usnea is very sensitive to air pollution, especially sulfur dioxide.
-Under poor growing conditions, such as areas high in pollution, they may grow no larger than a few millimetres, if they survive at all.
-Where the air is unpolluted, they can grow to 10–20 cm long.
-It can sometimes be used as a bioindicator, because it tends to only grow in those regions where the air is clean, and of high quality.
+This sensitivity has made air pollution-sensitive species such as Usnea hirta useful as air-quality bioindicators.